-UofL is working with Louisville's Metropolitan Sewer District (MSD) on a variety of "green infrastructure" projects to help keep runoff out of the combined sewer system.
-In the past, every raindrop that hit UofL's rooftops (over 2.2 million square feet on Belknap campus alone!) and pavements was channeled into the same sewer system as handles our waste water which truly needs to be treated.
-But, as VP for Business Affairs, Larry Owsley puts it, "When you have that much rain in that short a time, the sewers —
+UofL is working with Louisville's Metropolitan Sewer District (MSD) on a variety of "green infrastructure" projects to help keep stormwater runoff out of the combined sewer system.
+In the past, every raindrop that hit UofL's rooftops (over 2.2 million square feet on Belknap campus alone!) and pavements was channeled into the same sewer system that handles our sewage which truly needs to be treated.
+But, as our former Vice-President for Business Affairs, Larry Owsley put it, "When you have that much rain in that short a time, the sewers —

 Projects at UofL include:

 Rain Barrels: Rainwater harvesting from the roof of the Cultural Center for irrigation use in the campus Garden Commons.
 Three rain barrels were also installed in 2013 to capture water from the roof of the Urban Studies Institute (426 W. Bloom St.) for use in the Horticulture Zone garden behind the building.

 provide a natural alternative to sewers.
 They help reduce threats to water quality by

 the first flush of storm water runoff and filtering

 the large storm flows they convey.
 UofL utilizes existing natural drainage